+Do you ever have a ton of random thoughts that you just need to get out?
+The brain or mind dump layouts are exactly what you need!
 Have you ever used a brain dump layout in your bullet journal?
-This article will explain what a brain dump page is, how to get started, and will show you some beautiful examples!
+In this article, I will explain what a brain dump page is, how to get started, and will show you some beautiful examples!
 This post may contain affiliate links

 What Is a Brain Dump Layout

 For those of you who do not use or do not know what a brain dump page is, it is exactly what it sounds.
 A brain dump page is used to dump a bunch of random ideas running our in your brain down onto paper.
 This page remove mental chaos onto the page.
 These pages can be organized or random, and any design can be used.

 This layout is meant to alleviate a cluttered mind and to help reorganize information.
 To do this, it is often helpful to write down all of your thoughts and then organize them into their proper place afterward.
 Sometimes thoughts become impossible to manage without visualizing them.